 Household chores are no longer ranked as number one on your to-do list because savoring each milestone with your mini-me trumps all of that.
 You’ll ascertain the skills to not regret the past or fear the future.
 You’ll learn not to sweat the small stuff once you let go of everything, aside from this precise moment in time.

 As a new or expectant mother, you will likely experience excitement while walking down the aisles of a children’s clothing store.
 You may feel a tad overwhelmed, though.
-We want to assure you, this is completely normal.
-It can be difficult to leave the store without breaking the bank when there’s so many teeny tiny adorable onesies, dresses, headbands, shoes, sunglasses, and baby galore.
+We want to assure you, that this is completely normal.
+It can be difficult to leave the store without breaking the bank when there are so many teeny tiny adorable onesies, dresses, headbands, shoes, knee-high ruffle socks, sunglasses, and baby galore.

 Be Kind to Yourself